 - Is Webb’s view limited because of its orientation and is its sunshield blocking out part of the sky?

 - How can Webb's primary mirror be six times the size of Hubble's but be less massive?

-- The primary mirror on Webb will be made of beryllium.
+- The primary mirror on Webb is made of beryllium.
 What is beryllium?

-- How will you protect Webb from the violent forces involved in the Ariane rocket launch?
-I have read that beryllium is relatively brittle.
+- How did you protect Webb from the violent forces involved in the Ariane rocket launch?
+Isn't beryllium brittle?

 - Will micrometeoroids damage the beryllium mirror?

 - Why is the mirror gold-coated and how much gold is used?

 - Why does Webb have a segmented, unfolding primary mirror?